 - 1. A minimum of 5.5 credits is necessary to obtain sophomore standing. - 2.
 A minimum of 11.5 credits is necessary to obtain junior standing. - 3.
-A minimum of 17 credits is necessary to obtain senior standing.
+A minimum of 17 credits is necessary to obtain senior standing. - All students are required to take at least 3 science courses, regardless of the credit value. - One credit of Biology is required as part of the 3-science course requirement.

-Students of Blackhawk High School must meet one (1) of the Five (5) Pathways to Proficiency, mandated by the state of Pennsylvania.
-The Keystone Exams are end-of-course exams that are taken once a student has successfully completed Algebra I, Algebra 1B, General or Lab Biology, and any English 10 course.
+In addition to the minimum graduation requirements, students of Blackhawk High School must meet one (1) of the Five (5) Pathways to Proficiency, mandated by the state of Pennsylvania.
+The Keystone Exams are end-of-course exams that are taken once a student has successfully completed Algebra I,

+Algebra 1B, General or Lab Biology, and any English 10 course.